 Cochise College competes with other community colleges in conference basketball, women's volleyball and basketball.
 Apache Stronghold is the center for intercollegiate sports, concerts, and a variety of intramural activities.

 Rodeo Team

-Cochise College Rodeo Team competes with community colleges and universities in the Grand Canyon Region, including Arizona and portions of Nevada and New Mexico.
+The Cochise College Rodeo Team competes with community colleges and universities in the Grand Canyon Region, which includes Arizona and portions of Nevada and New Mexico.

 Student Publications